Work–family balance in the United States: Child and Dependent Care Tax Credit of 1998

 The Child and Dependent Care Tax Credit offsets childcare expenses.
 The tax credit covers 20 to 35% of costs and is capped at $3,000 for one child and $6,000 for two or more children.
 It offsets income taxes, so families in lower-income brackets receive little money in return.
 In 2016, only 15% of families received this subsidy.

-The American Families Plan of 2021

 Effects on families

 The structural economic changes have influenced specific aspects of the family.
 However, not all families are affected in the same way.
 In the U.S., whether or not a family is dual or single-earner is related to their social class and income.
 The economic changes in the past couple of decades have affected middle-class and lower-class families very differently in many aspects, especially since the 1970s economic recession.
 These family inequalities significantly affect the intersection of race and social class in the United States as well.